meekg33k/github-issues-explorer/README.md

 - Option to save access token so user doesn't have to enter it every time they visit the page.
 - Option for user to specify number of items to be fetched per API call.
 - Toggle option to allow user switch between original issues order and personalized issues sort order.
-- More robust error-handling with more user-friendly error messages.
+- Better robust error-handling with more user-friendly error messages.
 - Improved support for more breakpoints.

 ### Other Improvements